cedrickchee/YDKGo/content/docs/design/packaging/_index.md

 ## Package-Oriented Design

-I'm gonna share a project structure with you that is my own, that is working, that follows within these design philosophies, and allows us to make some very clear engineering choices across our team, which again, gives us levels of consistency that we need.
+I will share a project structure with you that is my own, that is working, that follows within these design philosophies, and allows us to make some very clear engineering choices across our team, which again, gives us levels of consistency that we need.

 ### Project Structure